When people are naming their business, one thing that they often want their name to contain is thematic resonance.

 You could call your company Z-Dog Prep 4 U. The Z stands for Zion.
 Get it?

 But then your resonance would be either internal – you get a little smug smile every time you see your business card, but nobody else gets the reference – or you’d have to explain it every time.

-And if you went with the explain it every time approach, every time you were at a non-cocktail party – hello! you’re Mormon! – you’d have to say, “The Z stands for Zion.
-Get it?” and then you’d be so mad after a while, you’d be saying the “GET IT?” in all-caps and you’d look like one mad Mormon mama.
+And if you went with the “explain it every time” approach, every time you were at a non-cocktail party (being Mormon and all) you’d have to say, “The Z stands for Zion.
+Get it?”.
+And then you’d be so mad after a while, you’d be saying the “GET IT?” in all-caps and you’d look like one mad Mormon mama.

 (Do you see what I save you from?)